alaincaron/ts-fluent-iterators/docs/iterators/promise_iterator.md

 element is found.
 If no [predicate](../types/eventual_predicate.md) is specfied, then the last element of the iterator is returned or `undefined` if the iterator is empty.
-The iterator's cursor is left after the last element tested.

 ## take